iggnas/scx/CARGO_BUILD.md

   Stripped, thin LTO, optimized for small binary size.

 - **release-fast**
-  Optimized for compilation speed and native CPU optimizations, no LTO.
+  Optimized for compilation speed and native CPU optimizations, thin LTO.

 You can select a profile using the `--profile` option, for example: